SaboTaj22/startup/README.md

 # DB Deliverable
 For this deliverable I stored the votes in the database.
 - MongoDB Atlas database created - done!
 - Endpoints for data - My endpoints for manipulating application data now process the data and send it to Mongo.
+The data that is passed to mongo for an order is the user name, items submitted in order, price of the item, and a timestamp of when the order occured.
 - Stores data in MongoDB - done!

 [Link: notes.md](notes.md)